LW2904/sorting-efficiency/README.md

   -m, --median      Like -a, except it outputs the median. (default: 0) -r, --randomize   Randomize the order in which the different combinations
-                    between sorters and sets are benchmarked. (default: false) -i, --run-info    Output an additional file with meta information about the current run. (default: false)
+                    between sorters and sets are benchmarked. (default: false)
 ```

 The default (and _only_) behaviour is to generate files named `${sorter name}_${set name}` in the `./out/` directory (you can change this with the `-o` option).